Home » Blog » Banana Bread (No Baking Soda)

 What can I substitute for baking soda in banana bread?

 Baking powder is a great substitute for baking soda.
-This banana bread uses self-raising flour that already has baking powder in it.
+This banana bread uses self-raising flour, which already contains baking powder.

-What happens if you forget baking soda in banana bread?
+What happens if you forget to add baking soda to banana bread?

 Baking soda or baking powder helps the bread rise.
 If you do not use a raising agent, your banana bread will be dense and tougher.